[ MESH ]

 MESH is a censorship-resisting, peer-to-peer first, end-to-end encrypted overlay network for digital forensics.
 It's a fork of the Tailscale protocol, but is self-hostable and heavily modified for civil society and forensic operations.

-It adds hardened transport and obfuscation options such as AmneziaWG for hostile or censored networks, and falls back to encrypted HTTPS relays when UDP is blocked.
+- Censorship resistance - Uses AmneziaWG obfuscation for hostile or censored networks, and falls back to encrypted HTTPS relays when UDP is blocked.
 This offers protection against the GFW and detection by Deep Packet Inspection (DPI) systems.

-- Intergrates directly with AndroidQF for spyware IOC checks with MVT
+- Automated spyware detection - Integrates with AndroidQF and MVT for IOC checks

 Mesh networking, made for remote mobile forensics